ChrissSlow/repo-09/Documentation/Jenkins/readme.md

 3. You should also download the Plugin [Publishing HTML Reports in Pipeline](https://jenkins.io/blog/2016/07/01/html-publisher-plugin/).
 With it you can publish the reports Emma generates.

-## Creating Jenkinsfile for Tomcat 6.0.53
+## Creating a Jenkinsfile for Tomcat

 This is the heart of this exercise.
 The Jenkinsfile is one way of defining a Jenkins Pipeline.
 Here you define different stages through which your project will be built, tested and deployed.
 The Jenkinsfile has to be located in your project’s repository (the root directory should do).